cosmos/ibc-go/docs/migrations/v2-to-v3.md

 ```

-The host and controller submodule params only need to be set if the chain integrates those submodules.
+The host and controller submodule params only need to be set if you integrate those submodules.
-For example, if a chain chooses not to integrate a controller submodule, it may pass empty params into `InitModule`.
+For example, if a chain chooses not to integrate a controller submodule, it does not need to set the controller params.

 #### Add `StoreUpgrades` for ICS27 module